 Another thing to love about this model is the dual focus: use fast focus to quickly focus on your subject.
 And then, use the fine focus: with just a few fine adjustments, even the smallest details of the bird become visible.
 To top it all off, it comes with a manufacturer’s limited lifetime warranty.

 - Pure fluorite glass lens: Kowa’s signature optical feature

 - Well, the price

 When it comes to performance, Endeavor is not lagging behind its competitors.
-Built with 20 to 60X magnification, spotting your subject will be a walk in the park.
+Built with 20 to 60X magnification, spotting the bird at the distant bird feeder will be a walk in the park.
 In addition, its 82mm objective lens is more than enough to provide you images with superior brightness and accuracy even in low light conditions.
 Aside from this, its lenses are also multi-coated to provide more realistic colors.